Buprenorphine Injection (opioid dependence)

 Why is this medicine prescribed?

 Buprenorphine injection is used to treat certain people who are addicted to opioid (narcotic) drugs.
 Buprenorphine injection is in a class of medications called opiate partial agonists.
-It works to prevent withdrawal symptoms when someone stops taking opioid drugs by producing similar effects to these drugs.
+It works to prevent withdrawal symptoms when someone stops taking opioid drugs.

 Are there other uses for this medicine?